japaric-archived/et.rs/README.md

 done
 ```

-For a 1920x1080 image, the execution time is around 3.6 ms on my machine.
+For a 1920x1080 image, the execution time is around 3.6 ms on my (quad core) machine.

+As a baseline measurement, converting the same image using the `image` crate
+(`DynamicImage::to_luma`) takes ~13 ms -- this operation is single threaded though.

 For comparison this is how the same operation would be performed using [linalg], where the
 arithmetic operations directly map to BLAS calls.